Helloween: Keeper of the Seven Keys (1986–1989)

 The band found an 18-year-old vocalist, Michael Kiske, from a local Hamburg band named Ill Prophecy.
 Kiske was initially uninterested in them, having heard the more thrashy Walls of Jericho, but after Weikath insisted, he attended one of their sessions and heard some songs they had composed for his voice (songs which would later be featured in their next albums), and he changed his mind.

 With their new lead vocalist in tow, Helloween approached record labels Noise International and RCA and proposed the release of a double-LP to introduce the line-up.
 This proposition was turned down.

-Instead, they recorded a single LP, Keeper of the Seven Keys: Part I. The album was released by Noise Records on 23 May 1987, months after the band spent the winter of 1986 into 1987 hard at work inside Horus Sound Studio in Hannover, Germany.
+Instead, they recorded a single album, resulting in Keeper of the Seven Keys: Part I. The album was released by Noise Records on 23 May 1987, months after the band spent the winter of 1986 into 1987 hard at work inside Horus Sound Studio in Hannover, Germany.
 It consisted of songs mostly written by Hansen.
 Due to guitarist Michael Weikath's illness, he was recovering from a nervous breakdown, all the rhythm guitars on the album were played by Hansen.
 Weikath was only able to play some guitar solos and only wrote the ballad "A Tale That Wasn't Right".
 Weikath said in an interview: "I was pleased to still be in the band."

 The album received great reviews from the press and a great response from the fans.
 In addition, it made Helloween a benchmark to measure power metal bands.
 The positive reception took Helloween across the ocean, as they toured the US together with Grim Reaper and Armored Saint.
 Their American distributor at the time, RCA, got them to record a video for the epic "Halloween", but cut it to four minutes so that the video could be played on MTV.
-However, after the European tour together with Overkill, the first struggles within the band started taking shape.
+However, after the European tour together with then-unknown American thrash metal band Overkill, the first struggles within the band started taking shape.

 Exhausted from touring, Hansen asked the band to take a short break from live performances.
 However, as the band was just starting to gain momentum the time to take a break was just not right.
 The disputes ranged from arguing about their musical direction on the future releases to extensive touring and other, mostly insignificant topics.
 Hansen started contemplating leaving the band.